fredlcore/BSB-LAN/docs/EN/install.md

 ---
 ## Connecting BSB-LAN to the heating system

-Once the microcontroller and the BSB-LAN adapter are ready, perform the following stes to connect BSB-LAN to the heating system:
+Once the microcontroller and the BSB-LAN adapter are ready, perform the following steps to connect BSB-LAN to the heating system:

 1. Unplug the microcontroller from your computer and turn off your heating system.
 Locate the BSB/LPB/PPS connectors.
 You may have to open your heating system for that.
 Have a look at the list of [supported heating systems](supported_heating_systems.md) to get an idea where the pins are located.<br>***Do all this at your own risk!***<br>**Especially take care to prevent electrostatic discharge (ESD) which can destroy both BSB-LAN and the heating controller!**
 1. Now plug the BSB-LAN adapter onto the microcontroller and connect the `+` screw connector to the `CL+` (BSB), `DB` (LPB) or `A6` (PPS, different connector names are possible) connector, and the `-` screw connector to the `CL-` (BSB), `MB` (LPB) or `M` (PPS) connector.
 If there is no empty connector, there is no problem adding the wires for BSB-LAN to an already "used" connector, provided the wires are inserted carefully.